Gretica/Tracking_Cuban_Physicists/survey.md

 permalink: /survey/
 ---

+> ⚠️ Disclaimer: This survey is still a work in progress.
+Once it is finalized, we will notify everyone who wishes to participate.
+Your feedback will be invaluable in documenting the diverse career paths of Cuban physicists.

 # Survey

 For a long time, there has been a rather rigid idea of what the ideal academic career path for someone who studied physics should look like: **Graduate → complete a master's degree → earn a PhD → do one or two postdocs → secure a permanent position as a researcher or professor.**